smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 The new V4.0 RIF uses either Postgres or Microsoft SQL server as a database backend.

 WARNING: The RIF requires Postgres 9.3 or above to work.
 9.1 and 9.2 will not work.
 In particular PL/pgsql GET STACKED DIAGNOSTICS is used which is a post 9.2 option.
+It has *NOT* yet been tested on Postgres 10.

 It is possible to insstall Windows Postgres RIF using pg_dump and scripts.
 This could also be used for MacOS and Linux with shell scripts instead.